Documentation Index

 | Total Calls | Number of calls evaluated in the selected period | Confirms evaluation coverage.
 A lower-than-expected count may indicate a paused evaluation or a recording integration issue. |

-The Criteria Performance table shows how each criterion is performing across all evaluated calls in the selected period, sorted from highest to lowest average score.
+The Criteria Performance table is the most operationally significant section of the Dashboard.
+It shows how each criterion is performing across all evaluated calls in the selected period, sorted from highest to lowest average score.

 | Column | Description |